Tools#

 Parameters:

-• delta_t (float) – spacing in time between two consecutive values in \(Z\)
+• delta_t (Optional[float]) – Spacing in time between two consecutive values in \(Z\).

-• method – implementation to use; possible values: numpy and scipy (default and usually faster)
+• method (Optional[str]) – Implementation to use; possible values: numpy and scipy (default and usually faster).

 dynasor.tools.acfs.fermi_dirac(t, t_0, t_width)[source]#

-Evaluates a Fermi-Dirac-like function in time \(f(t)\), which can be applied to an ACF in time to artificially damp it, i.e., forcing it to go to zero for long times without affecting the short-time correlations too much.
+Evaluates a Fermi-Dirac-like function in time \(f(t)\), which can be applied to an auto-correlation function (ACF) in time to artificially dampen it, i.e., forcing it to go to zero for long times without affecting the short-time correlations too much.

 \[f(t) = \frac{1}{\exp{[(t-t_0)/t_\mathrm{width}}] + 1}\]